 This Solutions framework sounds very familiar to the Features that we talked about in the last article.
 While they are very similar, the main reasons why you should consider using Solutions to deploy a customized site are:

-- If your site template contains Web Parts, such as our sample KB Accelerator template, you cannot deploy an assembly to the GAC using Features.
+- If your site template contains Web Parts, such as our sample Bamboo Knowledge Base template, you cannot deploy an assembly to the GAC using Features.

 - You cannot install a customized site template to all web front end servers in a single step.